webix-hub/docs/data/datatable/controls.md

 - **common** - (*object*) the predefined radio template
 - **value** - (*boolean*) the value of the radio. *true*, if the radio is checked.
 Otherwise, *false*.
 Initially, the parameter is *null* and take the boolean value just when you check the radio.

-**Please, pay your attention at a very important thing - the 'webix_table_radio' css class**.<br> This very class forces a standard DIV to behave as a radio.
+**Please, pay your attention to a very important thing - the 'webix_table_radio' css class**.<br> This very class forces a standard DIV to behave as a radio.
 Therefore, defining a look of your radio don't forget to apply the 'webix_table_radio' css class to it.